tbre90/Breakout/README.md

 ## Build

+open with visual studio -> compile

+or:

-I use Powershell (vbuild.ps1) to build.
+use Powershell (vbuild.ps1) to build.
 The vbuild.ps1 script expects Microsoft's C compiler cl to be installed.

 You can get a hold of cl by downloading Visual Studio.